dthusian/Matcha_Flavoured/doc/doc.md

 - All villages now spawn as abandoned villages with no villagers present.
   - (Klei) Villages play creepy sounds wnen the player is inside of them.
 - Villagers have had their trades completely overhauled.
+- Emeralds have been replaced with (Klei) obols (dthusian) gold coins.
+- (dthusian) Silver coins and copper coins also exist, at a conversion ratio of 24:1.
+- Obols can be obtained by:
+  - Selling fish to the fisherman
+  - Selling gemstones to the smith
+  - Killing pillagers
+  - Structure chests
+  - Fishing up treasure

 TODO: tables documenting villager trades

+## Passive Mobs

+- Turtles now drop turtle shells instead of turtle scutes.

 ## Hostile Mobs